dmnfarrell/dmnfarrell.github.io/_posts/2021-07-10-snipgenie-sensitivity.markdown

 ## Where are these SNPs?

-If we look at the locations of these SNPs a number of sites appear repeatedly across multiple samples in different parts of the phylogeny.
+Some of the SNPs from the unfiltered run are due to PE/PPE genes that are normally masked.
+If we look at the locations of the filtered SNPs a number of sites appear repeatedly across multiple samples in different parts of the phylogeny.
 This indicates they are false positives.
 On closer inspection we see that the sites in the protein Mb2038c are due to a problematic homologous region in the protein that also maps to Mb1794c.
 The majority of sites are in this region in fact.
 It is possible that some of these regions should be masked along with the repeat regions.

 <div style="width: auto;">
  <a href="/img/snps_mb2038c_igv.png"> <img class="small-scaled" src="/img//snps_mb2038c_igv.png"></a>
    <p class="caption">Different SNPs called due to multimapping reads in homologous regions.</p>
 </div>

 Another site that appears in one sample is in the pckA gene and appears possibly real.
 There is no call in the lower sample perhaps due to it's low coverage.
-So differential coverage will certainly cause these differences to appear.
+So differential coverage could certainly cause these differences to appear and a low coverage sample might be prone to missing a site that is actually present.

 <div style="width: auto;">
  <a href="/img/snps_pckA_igv.png"> <img class="small-scaled" src="/img//snps_pckA_igv.png"></a>